nasa/fprime/Drv/Udp/docs/sdd.md

-\page DrvTcpClient Tcp Client Component
+\page DrvUdp Udp  Component
-# Drv::TcpClient Tcp Client Component
+# Drv::Udp Udp Component

-The TCP client component bridges the byte stream driver model interface to a remote TCP server to which this tcp client connects and sends/receives bytes.
+The UDP client component bridges the byte stream driver model interface to a remote UDP port to which this udp component sends/receives bytes.
 It implements the callback formation (shown below) using a thread to receive data and producing the callback port call.
+Udp does not require bidirectional operation and can be used in a single direction.

-For more information on the supporting TCP implementation see: Drv::TcpClientSocket.
+For more information on the supporting UDP implementation see: Drv::UdpSocket.
 For more information on the ByteStreamModelDriver see: Drv::ByteStreamDriverModel.

 ## Design